JalilBNH/Vrak3D/utils/README.md

 # Utils folder
-I created these functions to manipulate project object like polygons or predictions.
+I created these functions to manipulate project objects like polygons or predictions.

 ## All the files